vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/03_PART_B_REFORMED_CALENDAR_OF_INDIA_for_the_five_years_1876_to_1880_Saka_1954-55_to_1958-59_A_D.md

 REFORMED CALENDAR OF INDIA FOR SAKA ERA 1879 (1957-58 A.D.)

-Kanyă : Isa Month of BHADRA (BHADRAPADA ) ( 31 Days ).
+Kanyā : Isa Month of BHADRA (BHADRAPADA ) ( 31 Days ).
 Autumn 1st Month

 Ayanāṁsa on 1st=23° 16' 8"